Warrex21187/SSH-EECS/README.md

 - - -
 ## How to unban an user Fail2Ban
 One of your user got banned by Fail2Ban ?
 Here's how ton uban him:

-First get his IP, in your terminal you can do the following command:
+First get his IP, in your terminal you can execute the following command:
 ```
 fail2ban-client get sshd banip
 ```
-Then to unban him simply do the following command:
+Then to unban him simply execute the following command:
 ```
 fail2ban-client set sshd unbanip <X.X.X.X>
 ```